valentinaantonov58885/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger tasks into smaller, more manageable steps.
 By doing this, you can ensure that you complete each task properly and on time.

 Additionally, it is crucial to stay up-to-date with the latest programming technologies and tools.
 Not only will this help make your code more effective and efficient, but it will also keep you at the forefront of your field.
 Keep an eye out for new programming languages, frameworks, libraries, or tools that can improve your workflow and make you a better programmer.

+# 2024-02-11
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+Always strive to write clean, readable, and maintainable code that solves the problem at hand without unnecessary complexity.
+Remember that you, or someone else, will likely need to revisit this code in the future.
+The best code is often the one that is easiest to understand and reason about."

+In practice, this means choosing clear variable names, breaking down complex functions into smaller, more manageable ones, commenting your code effectively, and adhering to established coding standards and patterns.
+It also involves being mindful of future scalability and extensibility when designing software systems.
+Lastly, it emphasizes the importance of writing code with an understanding that debugging and maintenance are significant parts of the development lifecycle.